 By now it’s news to precisely no one that most people detest meetings.
 They eat up precious working hours, can create all kinds of confusion or delay, and worse — all too often, they aren’t of any value anyway.

-So perhaps it’s no surprise that according to the latest research by Clarizen, 35% of people now contend that meetings are a “waste of time”, and that 60% of people admit to “multitasking” mid-meeting.
+So perhaps it’s no surprise that according to research by Clarizen, 35% of people now contend that meetings are a “waste of time”, and that 60% of people admit to “multitasking” mid-meeting.
 And it gets worse — almost half of all people would explicitly prefer any other unpleasant activity (even watching paint dry or waiting at the DMV!) than sit through another status meeting.

 To drive the point home, Clarizen’s produced a sharp infographic on just how little people value their meetings — see for yourself: